Meldiron/appwrite-cms/README.md

 Happy to see you here...
 Since you are looking for Appwrite admin panel, you already know what Appwrite is, right...
 Right?!?!

-If you never heard about Appwrite, please check out their [Website](https://appwrite.io/) to learn more about rapidly growing backend as a service.
+If you never heard about Appwrite, please check out [Appwrite website](https://appwrite.io/) to learn more about rapidly growing backend as a service.
 Believe it or not, you can't use Appwrite CMS without Appwrite 😬

 With that said...